PempheroKamundi/performance_engine/README.md

 # Performance Engine

-A Python-based performance tracking and metrics calculation system for educational question-answering platforms.
+A Python-based performance tracking and metrics calculation system for Virtu Educate.

 ## Overview